 If you are applying for a practical job it is worthwhile to include photographs of work you have done.
 If applying for jobs requiring artistic ability compile a portfolio of your work (or photographs of it).
-You may also consider putting these details onto a website, Microsoft PowerPoint presentation (or equivalent), or DVD.
 Keep all this information together and make copies of your applications for jobs so that you know what you have told the employer about yourself.
 Old applications can also be used as a guide for any future applications you make.
 It is also useful to keep a record of all employers you have approached for work and all the interviews you have attended.